ProfessorKazarinoff/MATLAB-Arduino-LightSensor-ThingSpeak/README.md

 2. Connect the hardware to Arduino.
 3. Read the Arduino code in MATLAB.
 4. Modify the codes to:
-i.
-Measure the amount of light in real time, within the time limit set by the user. ii.
-Record the data, and produce a plot of light sensor vs. time
+  1. Measure the amount of light in real time, within the time limit set by the user.
+  2. Record the data, and produce a plot of light sensor vs. time

 ## Hardware Setup